-Portovenere is a medieval fishing village situated just south of the Cinque Terre on the Italian Riviera.
+Portovenere is a medieval fishing village situated in north Italy, just south of the Cinque Terre on the Italian Riviera.
 This charming village is well worth the visit and can be reached from the Cinque Terre by boat or from La Spezia by boat or by bus from the train station.

 The tip of the promontory holds a picturesque church.
 Byron's Cave is a rocky area leading to the sea where the poet Byron used to swim.

-Ferries cruise along the coast each day, offering passengers a chance to have a view of one of the most evocative landscapes of the Mediterranean.
-It is possible to visit the three nearby islands by boat; Palmaria, Tino and Tinetto.
+In Portovenere there are Ferries cruise along the coast each day, offering passengers a chance to have a view of one of the most evocative landscapes of the Mediterranean.
+It is possible to visit the three nearby islands by boat: Palmaria, Tino and Tinetto.

-• La Grotta di Byron (Byron's Cave) from which Byron famously swam to visit his friends in Lerici on the other side of the gulf.
+The Grotta di Byron, Byron's Cave, from which Lord Byron famously swam to visit his friends in Lerici on the other side of the Gulf.